jbabcanec/jbabcanec/README.md

 ## 🎮 Interests

 - **Video Games**: I am a huge retro gaming enthusiast.
-Future plans include to expand classic games in ROM Hacks to have larger worlds and continued story lines
+Future plans include expanding classic games in ROM Hacks to have larger worlds and continued storylines.
 - **Music**: Whether composing, performing, or analyzing, music is a constant source of inspiration and creativity in my work.
 - **Genealogy**: Unraveling the threads of history through data, I apply analytical skills to genealogical research, uncovering stories and patterns from the past.
+Check out my genealogy insights and projects at [Babcanec Genealogy](https://jbbabgen.wixsite.com/babgenconsultants).

 ## 📚 Education